MassBank/MassBank-web/README.md

 # Release strategy

 ## Main branches
 We use two main branches, `master` and `dev`.
 All development should happen in `dev` and we define every commit to `master` to be a release.
 When the source code in the `dev` branch reaches a stable point and is ready to be released, all of the changes should be merged back into `master` somehow and then tagged with a release number.
 How this is done in detail will be discussed further on.
+To use all of the command lines below the [github/hub](https://docs.docker.com/install/linux/docker-ce/ubuntu/) tool is required.

 ## Supporting branches
 The different types of branches we may use are: